pps-19012/pps-19012/README.md

 ### Hi there 👋

 I'm Pushpendra, working as a Software Engineer currently at [Trading Technologies International, Inc](https://github.com/tradingtechnologies).
-I have completed my undergraduation from IIT Gandhinagar with minors in Computer Science and majors in Electrical Engineering.
+I have completed my undergrad from IIT Gandhinagar with minors in Computer Science and majors in Electrical Engineering.

 You can email me at `pushpendrasingh.19012@gmail.com` or text at `+91 9601160145` to collaborate on cool and interesting projects.